Jo-wang/Daily-Paper-Reading/domain-adaptation/semantic-segmentation/Pixel-by-Pixel Cross-Domain Alignment for Few-Shot Semantic Segmentation.md

 simultaneously train a global image-wise domain discriminator $D_{g}$:
 ![1671603216535](https://user-images.githubusercontent.com/46414159/208834521-ab5b213f-91b7-49c8-ac5b-906c1f768318.png)
 distinguish source from target and to capture both semantic and visual domain information.
+Also use this to avoid bad source alignment.

 #### Fine-Tuning and Knowledge Distillation